 Skillet-to-oven cooking delivers perfect doneness and sealed in juices, making it worthy of an encore.
 Take a bow, and dinner is served.

 Simply put, this method involves searing beef on the stovetop and finishing it in the oven.
-It works best for thicker cuts, which need a bit more cooking time to bring up the internal temp.
-Well-seasoned cast iron works best, but any ovenproof, non-stick skillet will do.
+It works best for thicker cuts, which need a bit more cooking time to bring up the internal temperature.
+Well-seasoned cast iron pans work best, but any ovenproof, non-stick skillet will do.
 See our skillet-to-oven cooking chart for recommendations and guidelines

 Some recipes suggest coating each steak lightly with oil (or adding oil to the pan before searing), but we've found the fat content in most steaks is enough to go without.
 It's healthier and results in less smoke, too.
 Pat the steaks dry, and if you're using a spice blend, rub it in now, or just hit both sides with a few shakes of salt and pepper.

-Slide your steak into the hot skillet and sear, no more than two minutes per side.
-Your only goal here is to give it a good crust, so be patient: Trust your timer and flip only once.
+Place your steak into the hot skillet and sear, no more than two minutes per side.
+The goal is to give it a rich brown color.
+Trust your timer and flip only once.

 Many recipes say to bring meat to room temperature before cooking, but we recommend against it for food safety reasons.
 Our cooking chart is based on straight-from-the-fridge timing.

 This term refers to the temperature at which various cooking oils begin to break down and produce smoke.
 Oils with higher smoke points — such as canola, peanut or grapeseed — are better suited for cooking at higher temperatures.